 After a couple of months with our new coop, we decided to install rubber floor mats (the same you would use in a horse stall) into the center sitting area of the coop.
 Since we enter the coops through this center section to clean and such, it was getting harder and harder to keep the white painted floor clean.
 The black rubber mats hide dirt better and they are super easy to clean – just a quick sweep and it’s tidy!

 Since we have two coops within our coop, we needed two separate runs.
 One that comes off of the side, and one that comes off the back – creating an L shape behind the coop.
-In the middle of the two runs, or the inside section of the “L” is going to be a smaller covered (with hardware cloth so grass can still grow) pasture for baby chicks, momma hens, etc. with chicken and human access from both runs.
+In the middle of the two runs, or the inside section of the “L” is going to be a garden area with access from both runs when we want to let the chickens in the garden to clean up after harvesting.

 The run on the side of the house with access from the left side coop (and the run visible from the front of the coop) is going to have a pitched roof that matches the pitch of the coop roof itself with a smaller roof coming off the back of that run that slopes just slightly for rain runoff.
 The run in the back of the coop (access from the right side coop) will have a long sloped roof to also allow for rain runoff and proper drainage.